Performing time-critical system upgrades

-For generations, this pharmaceutical wholesale company aims to combine tradition, competence and quality at the highest level.
-The service portfolio is quite diverse – while one branch of the parent company does traditional distribution of pharmaceuticals to pharmacies and another actually produces the drugs, this part of the company provides other services, including IT and sales support, as well as packaging and marketing.
+For generations, this pharmaceutical wholesale company has strived to blend tradition, competence, and the highest quality.
+Its service portfolio is impressively diverse: one branch distributes pharmaceuticals to pharmacies, another manufactures the drugs, while this particular division offers services including IT and sales support, packaging, and marketing.

-“Our client’s customers expect them to be available 24/7” said Reinhard Partmann, comdivision’s project lead on the case, “but since Pharmacies rotate their overnight and holiday services, we could keep the impact of a systems downtime to a minimum, by scheduling the upgrade for the Christmas holiday season”.
-That required a lot of preparation.
+"Our client’s customers expect round-the-clock availability,” explained Reinhard Partmann, comdivision’s project lead.
+“Given that pharmacies rotate their overnight and holiday services, we minimized the impact of system downtime by scheduling the upgrade during the Christmas holidays.”
+This required extensive preparation.
+Partmann outlined the critical tasks:

-Part of Partmann’s roll-back strategy was to create snapshots and backups of all the systems.
-He also suggested, as an added security measure, to pull all systems that were still running in the company’s DMZ into the LAN.
-“In order for mobile devices to reach these systems, we installed a security proxy and load balancer in the DMZ to act as a go-between” explained Partmann “and we also set up service monitoring to shorten the reaction times in case of an outage.”
+Part of Partmann’s contingency plan included creating snapshots and backups of all systems.
+He also recommended moving all systems from the company’s DMZ to the LAN for added security.
+“To facilitate mobile device access to these systems, we set up a security proxy and a load balancer in the DMZ,” Partmann detailed.
+“We also established service monitoring to reduce response times in case of an outage.”

 Questions?